Disabilities and Advocates Delegation

 The Disabilities Delegation of the Worker-Tenant Council is a co-equal delegation, meaning that no matter how few members it contains, the delegation’s voting results equal one full delegatory vote in council business.

-All local working class people with disabilities of any kind and their designated advocates are entitled to membership in the Disabilities Delegation.
-All members of this delegation are voting members, as in all delegations, while the leadership is deprived of a vote as such.
-The delegation elects its own leadership to guide discussion, and to act as the primary point of contact on all disabilities delegation affairs.
+All local working class people with disabilities of any kind and their chosen advocates are entitled to membership in the Disabilities Delegation.
+All members of this delegation are voting members, as in all delegations, while the leaders do not get a special vote.
+The delegation elects its own leadership to guide discussion, and to act as the primary point of contact for the Disabilities Delegation.

 Leaders from the Disabilities Delegation will open, lead, and close all council discussions and votes on topics related to their marginalization.
 Those topics are primarily accessibility, healthcare, and systemic or interpersonal ableism.
 Members of this delegation will also chair any Council committees on these topics